survivejs/webpack-book/manuscript/appendices/04_troubleshooting.md

 2. Study the origin of the error carefully.
 Sometimes you can infer what's wrong by context.
 If webpack fails to parse a module, it's likely not passing it through a loader you expect for example.
 3. Try to understand where the error stems from.
 Does it come from your code, a dependency, or webpack?
 4. Remove code until the error goes away and add code back till it appears again.
 Simplify as much as possible to isolate the problem as this helps in the later steps.
 5. If the code worked in another project, figure out what's different.
 It's possible the dependencies between the projects vary, or the setup differs somehow.
 It takes only one subtle difference.
 At the worst case, a package you rely upon has gained a regression.
 In that case, you have to fix the package version carefully.
-Using a Yarn *lockfile* is a good idea for this reason.
+Using a *lockfile* is a good idea for this reason.
 6. Study the related packages carefully.
 Sometimes looking into the package *package.json* can yield insight.
 It's possible the package you are using does not resolve the way you expect.
 7. Search for the error online.
 Perhaps someone else has run into it.
 Ideally doing this leads to a quick solution.
 [Stack Overflow](https://stackoverflow.com/questions/tagged/webpack) and [the official issue tracker](https://github.com/webpack/webpack/issues) are good starting points.
 8. Enable `stats: 'verbose'` to get more information out of webpack.
 The [official documentation covers more flags](https://webpack.js.org/configuration/stats/).